The Gantt Chart: What is It and Why Does It Matter?

 Gantt charts can be very beneficial when used correctly, however, there are also some limitations the majority of modern Gantt charts face.

 - Created in isolation.
 Gantt charts are often stand-alone tools separate from other important data (e.g., resource utilization).
-This means that for an accurate overview of project progress, you still need to use many different tools.
+This means that for an accurate overview of project progress, you still need to use different tools.

 - Not enough granularity.
 While Gantt charts are useful for high-level planning of projects, they don’t offer enough granular detail for proactive project execution.

 - Difficult to track progress real-time.
-As Gantt charts won’t capture every detail of the project and leave data scattered between many different places, it’s not ideal for tracking projects in real-time.
+As Gantt charts won’t capture every detail of the project and leave data scattered between different places, it’s not ideal for tracking projects in real-time.

 - Updating is very time-consuming.
 No project is static, and most projects deviate from the initial plan.
 Unfortunately, Gantt charts today aren’t flexible enough to accommodate such changes.
 This can quickly result in double-bookings and unmet deadlines.